js-ferguson/myBlog/README.md

 There are some articles and documentation as well as some snippets of code that I found that were especially helpful.

+First and foremost, I would like to thank Miguel Grinberg whos excellent [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) was an invaluable reference during the course of this milestone project.

 #### Flask flashes
 - https://getbootstrap.com/docs/4.0/components/alerts/